 Air Côte d’Ivoire is the national airline of the Republic of Côte d’Ivoire.
-The small African carrier will soon be spreading its wings in a major way, as the airline will start taking delivery of wide body aircraft, and operating long haul flights.
-Along those lines, details of the carrier’s first long haul route have just been made official…
+The small African carrier is spreading its wings in a major way, as the airline is taking delivery of wide body aircraft, and launching long haul flights.
+Along those lines, the carrier’s first long haul route has just gone on sale, and I’m kind of desperate to take this flight… but oy, that pricing!

 In this post:

-Air Côte d’Ivoire launching Abidjan to Paris flights soon
+Air Côte d’Ivoire Abidjan to Paris flights start soon

-In the coming days, Air Côte d’Ivoire is expected to take delivery of its first of two Airbus A330-900neos, which will be in a very premium configuration (so premium that even Delta might be jealous), even featuring first class.
-The airline has now published the schedule for the first route this plane will operate.
+Air Côte d’Ivoire has just taken delivery of its first of two Airbus A330-900neos, which are in a very premium configuration (so premium that Delta might be jealous), even featuring first class.
+The airline has now put its first long haul route on sale.

 That schedule is not what I would’ve expected: